 Refined design, stellar cameras

-The Galaxy S20+ also offers the latest hardware available today, including a 120Hz AMOLED panel.
+The Galaxy S20+ offers the latest hardware available today, including a 120Hz AMOLED panel and 5G.
 The cameras are the standout here, with Samsung offering a versatile set of sensors that hold up in any lighting conditions.
-The software isn't quite as clean or fluid as OxygenOS, but it is packed with features, and the S20+ has both sub-6 and mmWave 5G connectivity.
+The phone is now available for under $1,000, making it the standout deal.